AdobeDocs/experience-manager-65.en/help/sites-authoring/projects.md

 ![Links tile](assets/project-tile-links.png)

-You can name the link with an easy-to-recognize name as well as change the thumbnail.
+You can name the link with an easy-to-recognize name and change the thumbnail.

 ### Project Info {#project-info}